iCodeWalker/three-js-course/readme.md

             Minimal Cost light : AmbientLight and HemisphereLight Moderate Cost light : DirectionalLight and PointLight High Cost light : SpotLight and RectAreaLight

+## Light Helpers

+      To help positioning the lights, we can use helpers
+      1. HemisphereLightHelper.
+      2. DirectionalLightHelper.
+      3. PointLightHelper.
+      4. RectAreaLightHelper.
+      5. SpotLightHelper.